worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 She'd started her own notebook.
 "December 1, 2025\.
 Beginning systematic investigation of Voyager bidirectional communication hypothesis.
 Following Chen's methodology but with modern tools."

 She didn't know where it would lead.
 Didn't know if she'd solve it or just add another forty years of documentation to the archive.
-Didn't know if there was anything to solve, or if Sarah Chen had spent her life chasing mathematical coincidence and personal meaning.
+Didn't know if there was anything to solve, or if Liv Chen had spent her life chasing mathematical coincidence and personal meaning.

 But she was listening.
 That was enough for now.